Gmail's Android app now lets you undo sending an email

 If you're sending an email to another Gmail user, Google will pull the email back, according to Android Police.
 Messages to other email services reportedly experience a slight delay, which means you can stop the message from sending with the undo button if you change your mind.

-Google didn't respond to a request for comment or confirmation of when the Gmail Android app feature rolled out.
+Google didn't respond to a request for comment or confirmation on when the Gmail Android app feature rolled out.

 Discuss: Gmail's Android app now lets you undo sending an email